2013–14 Sheffield Wednesday F.C. season

 During the 2013–14 football season, Sheffield Wednesday Football Club competed in three professional football competitions.
 Sheffield Wednesday competed in the 2013–14 Football League Championship, 2013–14 FA Cup, and the 2013–14 Football League Cup.
 It was the Owls' second consecutive season in the Football League Championship having secured promotion from League One in the 2011–12 season and then securing Championship safety on the last day of the 2012–13 season.
-The Football League season kicked-off at the beginning of August, along with the League Cup in the same month.
-Meanwhile, with Sheffield Wednesday being within the top two-tiers of the English football league system the club did not enter the FA Cup until the beginning of January 2014 where they entered at Round 3 of the competition.
+The Football League season kicked off in the beginning of August, along with the League Cup in the same month.
+Meanwhile, with Sheffield Wednesday being within the top two-tiers of the English football league system the club did not enter the FA Cup until the beginning of January 2014 where they entered Round 3 of the competition.